Adefy/AdefyRE/Readme.md

 * ???
 * PROFIT

-To fix this (and enable unit tests), go into node_modules/grunt-lib-phantomjs and change the version of phantomjs in package.json to ~1.8.1-1.
-Then go into grunt-lib-phantomjs's node_modules folder and delete phantomjs/.
-Finally, run `npm install` inside of grunt-lib-phantomjs's root directory.
-This will pull down phantomjs 1.8.1-1 and tests will work.

 Testing
 =======
 Mocha and Chai are used for unit testing within PhantomJS.
 To manually run the tests on the commandline, execute the mocha task with `grunt mocha`